 The Master of the Rolls is the Head of Civil Justice, and the second most senior judicial position in England and Wales, after the Lord Chief Justice.

-Lord Dyson was born on the 31st July 1943, and was educated at Leeds Grammar School and Wadham College, Oxford.
+Lord Dyson was born on 31 July 1943, and was educated at Leeds Grammar School and Wadham College, Oxford.

 He was appointed as a Queen’s Counsel in 1980, and his first judicial appointment was as a Recorder held between 1986 and 1993.
 He was appointed as a Judge of the High Court of Justice for 1993-2001.
 He was also the Presiding Judge for the Technology and Construction Court between 1998 and 2001.

 In 2001 he was appointed as a Lord Justice of Appeal.
 Lord Dyson was appointed Justice of the Supreme Court in April 2010.
 He was the second Justice to be appointed to that court directly.